AddictUser15/UiPathReconActivity/readme.md

 Day in Day out while testing we do a comparison of these files which could be very complex and contain a large number of key-value pairs (out of order).
 It is a repetitive task and is very time consuming.

-Reconciliation of attributes present in XML's and JSON.
+Reconciliation of Data present in XML's / JSON / CSV.

 ## Benefits
 Previously the comparison was being done manually.
 Here we have built a reusable UIPath Activity.